argoproj/argo-cd/docs/proposals/cmp-parameters.md

   * An Argo CD admin should be able to write a simple parameterized CMP in just a few lines of code.
   * An Argo CD admin should be able to write an _advanced_ parameterized CMP server relying on thorough docs.

-    Writing a custom CMP server might be preferable if the parameter announcement discovery code gets too complex to be an inline shell script.
+    Writing a custom CMP server might be preferable if the parameters announcement code gets too complex to be an inline shell script.
 * Easy to install
   * Installing a simple CMP or even a CMP with a custom server should be intuitive and painless.